spvriend/hawpy/README.md

 - A list of possible y-axes is presented.
 - The user can opt to generate multiple plots by selecting multiple y-axis options and using the "Display" command.
+- The appropriate y-axis label is added to the plot based on the user's choice.
 - The user can opt to append an additional trace to an existing plot by selecting a new y-axis and using the "Append" command.